-To: NSF Documenting Endangered Languages Program
+To: NSF Documenti ng Endangered Languages Program

-From: \\\\

-[Insert name of the PI]
+From:[Ir nsert name of the PI]

-By signing below, I affirm that the doctoral student is at a stage in her/his graduate program that makes it very likely that the student will be able to undertake the dissertation research described in this proposal soon after a DDRIG award is made.
+affirm that the doctoral student is at a stage in her/his graduate program that makes it very likely that the student rtake the dissertation research described in this proposal soon after a DDRIG award is made.

-I affirm that I have read this proposal, and I believe that this proposal makes a strong case for NSF support for this project.
+I affirm that I have re ead this proposal, and I believe that this proposal makes a strong case for NSF support for this project.

-[Insert PI's signature]

-University:

 Signed:

+[In sert PI's signature]

-[Insert university name]
+University:[Ins sert university name]

-Date: \
+Date:

 [Insert date that the statement is signed by the PI]

-Letters of Collaboration or Letters of Commitment: Brief statements (whether written as letters or as free-standing e-mail messages) from individuals and/or organizations that will work with the doctoral student and/or provide in-kind support for the proposed project may be included as supplementary documents.
-Such letters are not needed from other individuals at the student's university or from that university.
+Letters of Collaboration: Brief statements (whether written as letters or as free-standing e-mail messages) from individuals and/or organizations that will work with the doctoral student and/or provide in-kind support for the proposed project may be included as supplementary documents.
+Such letters are not needed from the student's university administration or from other individuals at that university.

-Letters of collaboration or letters of commitment should focus on the willingness of the letter's author to collaborate or provide in-kind support for the project in ways that have been outlined in the project description.
-Collaboration or commitment letters should not argue for support of the project by articulating in greater detail what activities the collaborator will undertake and/or by elaborating reasons for endorsing the project.
+Letters of collaboration should focus on the willingness of the letter's author to collaborate or provide in-kind support for the project in ways that have been outlined in the project description.
+Collaboration letters should not argue for support of the project by articulating in greater detail what activities the collaborator will undertake and/or by elaborating reasons for endorsing the project.
 The inclusion of such prohibited content may result in the proposal being returned without review.